Bremer Bay, Western Australia: Bremer Bay Telegraph Station, 1875

-In 1874, Bremer Bay was identified as a site for a Repeater Station on the East–West Telegraph Line from Perth to Adelaide via Eucla.
+In 1874, Bremer Bay was identified as a site for a repeater station on the East–West Telegraph Line from Perth to Adelaide via Eucla.
 The first telegraph station was built in 1875 – it was a small timber building with a shingle roof.

-The Repeater Stations along the East-West LIne was staffed by a Station master, an assistant, linesmen and frequently Aboriginal workers.
+The repeater stations along the East-West LIne were staffed by a station master, an assistant, linesmen and frequently Aboriginal workers.
 Personnel at Bremer Bay included: